 Bowmore 1956 Sherry Casks

-This whisky is part of a now-legendary spate of sherry cask Bowmore vintages from the 1950s and '60s.
-Considered some of the finest Bowmore ever committed to bottle, this expression was distilled in 1956 prior to the Morrison's ownership (1963 onwards) and bottled some time in the late 1980s.
-It has been awarded an impressive 96 points by Serge Valentin on WhiskyFun.com.
+This whisky is part of a now-legendary spate of sherry cask Bowmore vintages from the 1950s and '60s, widely regarded as some of the finest Bowmore ever committed to bottle.
+Distilled in 1956, before the Morrison family took over ownership in 1963, this expression was bottled in the late 1980s.

 The Most Wanted Bowmore for Collectors

-Bowmore Bicentenary: In 1979, Bowmore released two Bicentenary bottlings: a 1964 vintage and a multi-vintage version (from a selection of casks distilled in the 1950s and 1960s).
-Rare cask-strength versions were also created and released exclusively for the Italian market.
-These legendary releases are true collector's items.
+Bowmore Bicentenary: Released in 1979 to mark Bowmore’s 200th anniversary, this set includes two distinct bottlings: a 1964 vintage and a multi-vintage expression from select casks distilled in the 1950s and ’60s.
+Some rare cask-strength versions were also produced exclusively for the Italian market.
+These iconic releases are true collector's items.

-Commemorative Bowmore Releases: Over the years Bowmore has released a number of especially rare limited editions.
-Highlights include the Bowmore 1968 Stanley P. Morrison 50th Anniversary bottling, personally selected by Brian Morrison and limited to 1820 bottles, and the Bowmore 21 Year Old Celebration Edition 1996, an incredibly rare bottling presented to commemorate the presentation of Morrison Bowmore Distillers limited Queen's award for export achievement on 13th December 1996.
+Commemorative Bowmore Releases: Over the years Bowmore has released several especially rare limited editions.
+Highlights include the Bowmore 1968 Stanley P. Morrison 50th Anniversary bottling, personally chosen by Brian Morrison and limited to 1820 bottles, and the Bowmore 21 Year Old Celebration Edition 1996, an incredibly rare bottling presented to commemorate the presentation of Morrison Bowmore Distillers Queen's award for export achievement on 13th December 1996.

-Bowmore 1964 35 Year Old for Oddbins: An exceptionally rare bottling from a single cask that made up part of the same batch of Oloroso casks which produced the heralded Black Bowmore.
-This particular cask was bottled exclusively for Oddbins in 2000 and yielded just 99 bottles.
-A rarity that is a must-have piece for serious Bowmore collectors.
+Bowmore 1964 35 Year Old for Oddbins: This rare single cask release, bottled exclusively for Oddbins in 2000, is part of the same batch of Oloroso casks that produced the legendary Black Bowmore.
+With only 99 bottles available, it’s a must-have for serious Bowmore collectors.

-Bowmore 1968 Single Cask #222: This is part of an incredibly rare series of single cask Bowmore bottled in the late 1970s for customers of Fecchio & Frassa Import in Italy including Edoardo Giaccone's famous Whiskyteca.
+Bowmore 1968 Single Cask #222: Part of an incredibly rare series of single cask Bowmore bottled in the late 1970s for customers of Fecchio & Frassa Import in Italy including Edoardo Giaccone's famous Whiskyteca.
 Distilled in 1968 and matured in single ex-Sherry cask #222, this is one of 280 bottles produced at cask-strength in December 1977.

 Bowmore 1967 Largiemeanoch: A legendary bottle of whisky, distilled at Bowmore in 1967 and bottled from a vatting of three sherry casks.
 This is an incredibly rare example, bottled under the Largiemeanoch label, a brand devised for a series of private bottlings for The Howgate Wine Co in Edinburgh in the late 1970s.